ukusormus/plsaskme/README.md

 - HTML/JS/CSS

 My local backend:
-- Node.js scripts
+- Node.js script (using fs-extra)

 About some challenges I encountered:
-- different (mobile) browsers acting differently
+- different (mobile) browsers acting differently - responsive design
 - how to preload questions to avoid any visible stutter
 - efficient CSS animations
 - what is actually important